Ermal Hetemi

 About me

-I am a Researcher at the Department of Computer Science at KTH Royal Institute of Technology, and an Assistant Professor at the School of Business, Linnaeus University.
-My expertise lies in organizing and innovation.
+I am a Researcher at the Department of Computer Science at KTH Royal Institute of Technology.
+My expertise lies in organizing & innovation and I'm specialized in temporary organizing.
 With a Ph.D. in Industrial Economics and Management from KTH, I have developed a robust interdisciplinary approach that blends social sciences and engineering.
 During my postdoctoral research at KTH, I explored the dynamics of organizing and digitalization.

-I am currently the course coordinator for Contemporary Issues in Management (4FE534) at LNU.
-This second-cycle course addresses pressing topics in management, such as sustainability, innovation, and organizational dynamics, engaging students in critical discussions about the future of management practices.
+I am currently the course coordinator for Contemporary Issues in Management (4FE534) and Methodology and Degree Project Management courses at LNU.
+The former second-cycle course addresses pressing topics in management, such as sustainability, innovation, and organizational dynamics, engaging students in critical discussions about the future of management practices.
 The course emphasizes learning through case assignments and group projects, encouraging students to connect theoretical insights with challenges faced by the industry.
 By integrating industry insights and the latest research, I aim to provide students with a comprehensive understanding of contemporary management issues.